rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 ### Criticisms of naturalism

+-   "Man is the measure of all things" - Protagoras
 -   "The Science Wars"
 -   Post-modernism, Social construction
 -   [The Philosophy of Social Science](http://www.iep.utm.edu/soc-sci/) - [Criticisms of Naturalism](http://www.iep.utm.edu/soc-sci/#H2) - IEP